tymyrddin/purple/source/docs/distribution-networks/operating-context/system-portrait.md

 instrumentation.
 So a threat that reads elegantly on paper may be impossible in practice because the configuration violates an interlock, the maintenance window does not exist, or the staffing to run it does not exist.
 Evidence that looks like compromise may be mismanagement under pressure; evidence that looks innocent may be someone who knows the estate well enough to hide inside normal operation.
-That is the frame the rest of the section reads against.

 *Last updated: 13 July 2026*